jamieweavis/dodgem/README.md

 The author and any contributors associated with this project are not resposible for the consequences that may occur from the use of this tool.

-Users of this tool do so entirely at their own risk - abusing this tool could get you banned from Rocket League Garage.
+Users of this tool do so entirely at their own risk - abusing this tool could get you permanently banned from Rocket League Garage.